This site is for general and professional education purposes

 Of minor importance are kapok oil from the seeds of the kapok tree and used as a substitute for cottonseed oil; tea-seed oil from Camelia sasanqua, a valuable oil in China, Japan and Assam; and oil of ben from Moringa oleifera.
 Nondrying oils are also obtained from almonds, pecans, filberts, pistachio, and pili nuts and from the flesh of avocados.

-A widely used fatty oil, coconut oil is obtained from the dried white interior of the seed of Cocos nucifera.
+Widely used fatty oil, coconut oil is obtained from the dried white interior of the seed of Cocos nucifera.
 This oil is pail yellow or colorless and is solid below 74 deg.
 Fahrenheit.
 Following harvest, the nut husks are removed and the interior split open and dried either by natural or fire heat.
 The dried tissue, or copra, is then easily removed.
 This is ground up and the oil expressed.
 The cake is sometimes placed in a hydraulic press a second time, and still more oil is removed.
 The yield is 65-70 percent.
 Fresh coconut meat can be pressed also giving a yield of 80 percent or more oil.
-Refined coconut oil is edible and is now extensively used as a food product.
+Refined coconut oil is edible and is now extensively used as a food product, such as a substitute for milk.
 It is especially well adapted for the purpose of margarines because it is solid at room temperature.
 It is used in candy industry and for making the highest quality soaps, cosmetics, salves shaving creams, shampoos, suntan lotions, etc. It is used for marine soaps and also as an illuminant.
 The cake is an excellent livestock feed.
 Copra is produced in Ceylon, India, Polynesia, the Philippines and the West Indies.
 Most of the oil is expressed in Europe, the United States and Japan, though Ceylon and India export large amounts also.
-In the latter part of the 20th Century there has been a trend away from consuming coconut fat because of possible harmful effects from saturated fats..
+In the latter part of the 20th Century there has been a trend away from consuming coconut fat because of possible harmful effects from saturated fats.
+However, a resumption of usage has occurred in the 21st Century following more scientific research on saturated fats.

 This is a white vegetable fat that is solid at room temperature and which is obtained from the seeds of the African oil palm, Elaeis guineensi, a tree of Western Africa.
 It has been transported worldwide and is cultivated in Haiti, Brazil and Honduras, where it is called dende.
 Oil palms are very productive, beginning to bear at the age of 5-6 years and reaching full bearing at 15.
 They continue to bear until 60-70 years of age.
 Each tree has 10 bunches of 200 nuts a year.
 The fibrous pulp of these fruit contains 30-70 percent fat.
 The oil was obtained mainly by crude methods for years until newer methods were developed.
 It is yellow-orange or brownish red in color.
 Most of the supply has been from Sumatra, Java and Western Africa.
 Palm oil is used in making soap and in the manufacture of tin plate, terne plate and cold reduced sheet steel.
 The refined oil is used in margarine and vegetable shortenings.
 It has also bee used as a fuel for diesel motors in Africa.
 Health conscious people have refrained in consuming this fat because, like coconut, there may be harmful effects from saturated fats.